 It all started on a school bus.

-When I returned to Berkeley after 25 years in San Jose where I taught and subbed in elementary and middle i schools for over 12 years, I took a job driving Berkeley Unified School District (BUSD) school buses.
+When I returned to Berkeley after 25 years in San Jose where I taught in public elementary school over 12 years, I took a job driving Berkeley Unified School District (BUSD) school buses.
 My first routes were in South Berkeley.

 I started giving away books on the bus.
 This opened the door for conversations with children about books and reading.